IBM watsonx.ai

 resp = model_inference.generate_text(prompt=format_user_message(user_msg_content))

-For more information and examples, you can check:
+For more information and examples, check: